sagemath/trac_to_gh/Issue 4453.md

     "user": "https://github.com/williamstein"
 }
 ```
-Assignee: @williamstein

-For any elliptic curve over QQ of rank >= 2 the heegner_index command must always give 0 as output.
+For any elliptic curve over QQ of rank >= 2 the heegner_index command must always give +Infinity as output.
 So the following 1 at the end is just wrong.

 ```
 sage: E = EllipticCurve('389a')